-An Airman or Guardian will be placed on the Temporary Disability Retired List when the member has a condition that meets the requirements for a disability retirement, but the disability has not sufficiently stabilized to accurately assess the permanent degree of disability.
-Temporary Disability Retired List personnel are required by law to undergo physical examinations at least once every 12 months.
+If an Airman or Guardian has completed a VA reevaluation after going on TDRL, for the same condition they were MEB'd; the AF TDRL office can use the VA reevaluation and be sent to IPEB.
+An Airman or Guardian will be placed on TDRL when the member has a condition that meets the requirements for a disability retirement, but the disability has not sufficiently stabilized to accurately assess the permanent degree of disability.
+TDRL personnel are required by law to undergo physical examinations at least once every 12 months.
 TDRL Airmen or Guardians can remain on that list for up to three years providing the condition has not stabilized IAW the IPEB.
-If an Airman or Guardian has completed a VA reevaluation after going on TDRL, for the same condition they were MEB'd; the AF TDRL office can use the VA reevaluation and be sent to IPEB.
-AFW2's Temporary Retired Airman's Care (TRAC) Cell provides continuous support, advocacy, and assistance for enrolled Airmen or Guardians placed on the Temporary Disability Retired List (TDRL).
+If, after going on TDRL, an Airman or Guardian has completed a VA reevaluation for the same unfitting conditions identified by the Physical Evaluation Board (PEB), the AF TDRL office can use the VA reevaluation and be sent to Air Force PEB.
+The Temporary Retired Airman's Cell (TRAC) provides continuous support, advocacy, and assistance for wounded warriors placed on TDRL.